 Is it safe to mix bleach and vinegar?

-Can Inhaling Clorox Fumes kill you?
+Can inhaling Clorox fumes kill you?

-What does inhaling bleach do to lungs?
+What does inhaling bleach do to the lungs?

-How long does bleach inhalation last?
+How long do bleach inhalation symptoms last?

 Can you die from cleaning with bleach?